 Note: If you installed previous installation of the Dispatcher component, be aware that Websphere Load Balancer for IPv4 versions of the Dispatcher component used commands in the /usr/bin directory, which might be in the PATH variable.
-Websphere Load Balancer for IPv4 and IPv6 has commands in the install_root/bin directory, so ensure that the directory entries point to the appropriate directories for the dsserver and dscontrol command.
+Websphere Load Balancer for IPv4 and IPv6 has commands in the install_root/bin directory, so ensure that the directory entries point to the appropriate directories for the dsserver and dscontrol commands.

-"Installing the product on distributed operating systems" on page 23 IBM Installation Manager is a common installer for many IBM software products that you use to install this version of Websphere Load Balancer for IPv4 and IPv6.
+"Installing the product on distributed operating systems" on page 33 You use IBM Installation Manager to install this version of Websphere Load Balancer for IPv4 and IPv6.

-"Updating the product" on page 41 Use IBM Installation Manager to update the Load Balancer product to a later version.
+Use IBM Installation Manager to update the Load Balancer product to a later version.